 Tiger Nuts from Valencia

-Their water irrigation system is an ancient system of canals which has been designated a UNESCO world heritage site, and the farm still uses this system today.
+The water irrigation system is an ancient system of canals which has been designated a UNESCO world heritage site, and the farms still use this system today.
 We think it is really important to help to preserve this important cultural and architectural heritage, and by buying Chufa de Valencia you are doing exactly that!
 Chufa de Valencia is an artisan product regulated by the Chufa de Valencia Regulatory Council since 1995.

 Tiger Nuts from Africa

 In Africa tiger nuts can be grown all year round.
 African tiger nuts are rounder and darker than Valencian.
 They are grown in small farms and harvested in traditional ways and can be a vital source of income for communities.

 Fair for Life promotes a Fair Trade approach that allows all those producers and workers who are socioeconomically disadvantaged to access a wider range of social and economic benefits.

 Fair Trade is part of a broader context of sustainable development in a region that safeguards and supports the local social fabric, particularly in rural settings.